 - Over 150 periodicals

 Please note: Not all material in the Barber Fine Art is on open access, some items should be requested in advance.
 Visitors coming some distance are advised to contact the Barber Fine Art Libary to check availability of material and arrangements to consult it.

 Orchard Learning Resource Centre

-The Orchard Learning Resources Centre houses a general collection of books particularly strong in decorative arts, gardening and architecture.
+The Orchard Learning Resource Centre houses a general collection of books particularly strong in decorative arts, gardening and architecture.